New in Hamburg

 In some cases, additional documentation may be required.
 Even if all required documents have been submitted, it may not be possible to issue the permit immediately, as other authorities or institutions may be involved in the process.
 It is necessary to wait for their comments.

-12. Setting up a bank account
+8. Opening a bank account

 Setting up a bank account in Germany is straightforward.
 To obtain a current account (Girokonto), you need to supply the following documents:

 - Registration certificate of your current residence in Germany (Meldebescheinigung, cf. 4)